W. Doug Majewski

 Ms Glaab works and resides in Charleston, SC.
 Ms. Glaab offers a solid background in project and people management in support of Information Technology infrastructure and Cybersecurity.
 In addition to managing capture for ACG, she leads a team of technical professionals who specialize in Electronic Healthcare Records Management Systems, Information Assurance, Cybersecurity and network infrastructure support for Department of Defense global health care systems and networks.
 Results-oriented leader pursuing new business opportunities to enhance corporate growth.
 In addition, she has provided software testing, support and training for both technicians and end users in United States Government environments.

 Since 1996, she has supported general business computing environments at both the State and Federal Government levels.
 From 1999 to 2012 she focused on Independent Verification and Validation for US Navy C4I systems (especially Java and C++ Web applications), Information Assurance, end user training and technical support for these systems.
 Additionally, she has experience in strengthening the security posture of DoD systems, including training as a Navy Validator.
-She is a United States citizen and holds up to a Top Secret clearance.
-She earned a Master of Science from Florida State University’s Program in Neuroscience and a Bachelor of Science in Psychology with a minor in Communications from Virginia Polytechnic Institute and State University’s College of Science.
+She is a United States citizen and has earned a Master of Science from Florida State University’s Program in Neuroscience and a Bachelor of Science in Psychology with a minor in Communications from Virginia Polytechnic Institute and State University’s College of Science.

 Bret Peresich has over 20 years of experience in Cybersecurity and Software Development.
 He earned a Bachelor’s degree in Information Security from Strayer University; graduating Summa Cum Laude.
 He is a 10 year Navy veteran and has worked with NIWC (previously known as SPAWAR) since leaving the Navy.
 He started out with installation of shipboard network intrusion systems and moved over to legacy application testing for NMCI compatibility.
 He was a participant on the working group to develop the Unclassified Trusted Network Protect Policy (UTNPP) – which superseded the Navy Firewall Policy.
 He served as the chairperson for the Legacy Application Security Working Group; working with software developers and program owners to make their software compatible with NMCI desktops.